fossfreedom/coverart-browser/README.md

 Summary: whats new in this release

+ - Export whole albums and embed coverart in the album tracks so that some phones can display coverart correctly
  - Drag & Drop CoverArt icons onto playlists and sources (such as a phone) so that all tracks for an album are added
  - separated coverart search into separate plugin (this is now a prerequisite) - https://github.com/fossfreedom/coverart-search-providers
  - New light & dark theme buttons to complement light & dark desktop themes